neondatabase/website/content/docs/introduction/about.md

 Neon storage is architected to integrate storage, backups, and archiving into one system to reduce operational headaches and administrative overhead associated with checkpoints, data backups, and restore.

-Neon uses cloud-based object storage solutions, like S3, for relocating less frequently accessed data to the most cost-efficient storage option.
+Neon uses cloud-based object storage solutions, like S3, to relocate less frequently accessed data to the most cost-efficient storage option.
 For your most frequently accessed data, which requires rapid access and high throughput, Neon uses locally attached SSDs to ensure high performance and low latency.

 The entire Neon storage framework is developed in Rust for maximum performance and usability.
 Read about [how we scale an open source, multi-tenant storage engine for Postgres written in Rust](https://neon.tech/blog/how-we-scale-an-open-source-multi-tenant-storage-engine-for-postgres-written-rust), or [take a deep dive into the Neon storage engine](https://neon.tech/blog/get-page-at-lsn) with Neon Co-Founder, Heikki Linnakangas.